 6 Ways to Make Healthy Eating Easy

 Editor’s Note: Taylor Riggs, registered dietician and food enthusiast, has just published her cookbook Real Food, Real Simple.
-In addition to dozens of scrumptious paleo-friendly and gluten-free recipes, she has some sage advice on food and health for those living with Type 1 diabetes.
-These 6 easy tips can help jump start a healthier lifestyle!
+In addition to dozens of scrumptious paleo-friendly and gluten-free recipes, she has some sage advice on food and health for those living with type 1 diabetes.
+These six easy tips can help jump start a healthier lifestyle!